wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-does-passfail-work">How does pass/fail work?</h2>
-<a id=60></a> Most courses at our university allow a student to take that course for a grade (A, B, C, etc.) or for credit only.
-This latter option is the mechanism for taking a class pass/fail.
+<a id=60></a>Most courses at our university allow a student to take that course for a grade (A, B, C, etc.) or for credit only.
+Pass/fail is for credit (the units) only, but pass/fail courses typically require students due the bulk of the work, exams, etc. sufficiently well to "pass".
+Many degrees, including all CSE degrees require that all courses for the degree content be taken for credit.
+(I.e., often only distribution courses, like humanities / social science courses for CSE degrees, or "extra" courses should be taken pass/fail)

 Here are some notes about taking courses pass/fail:
-* When you register or try to change the enrollment status of yourself in a course, the pass/fail option may not present itself, which means that the course can be taken only for a grade.
+* If a course can be taken pass/fail, you select the pass/fail option when you register for the course.
+Not all courses can be taken pass/fail.
- * Some courses, such as seminars, can only be taken pass/fail.
+ * Some courses, such as seminars, can _only_ be taken pass/fail.
- * It is important for a student taking any course pass/fail to understand with sufficient precision what is required to pass the course.
-Web pages and syllabi should contain this information, but if they do not, then an email or some other documentation of the standard needed to pass should be obtained.
+ * Make sure you understand what is required to achieve a "pass".
+Check the course syllabus.
+If it doesn't provide guidance, contact the instructor and ask for clear guidance (email or updates on the course page) that describe the requirements.
- * There is a limit to the number of courses you can take pass/fail in a semester, and the total number you can take over your career, as documented here.
+* There is a limit to the number of courses you can take pass/fail in a semester and the total number you can take over your academic career.
+Check the [bulletin](https://bulletin.wustl.edu) for the requirements for your school and/or consult with your four-year advisor.
- * There is a date by which you must declare the course pass/fail, and a date by which you can change it back from pass/fail to graded.
-This varies by semester and you should consult the particular year's academic calendar.

->  While most courses allow you to enroll pass/fail, you must keep in mind that most majors and minors insist that all courses taken for those programs be taken for a letter grade, and *not* pass/fail.
->  All CSE programs require that you take courses that count toward your CSE degree for a letter grade.
-The only courses you can take pass/fail for us are those that satisfy humanties and social sciences as distribution.
->  This becomes tricky if you take a course thinking that it's only for distribution, and then become so interested in the topic that you subsequently want to open a major or minor program in that area of study.
-> **In such a situation, you might have to re-take the course for a letter grade.**
->  While the window to declare a course pass/fail is fairly short, the window for reverting it back to a letter grade is relatively long.
-If you find yourself becoming interested in the subject and you are doing well, you should probably revert the pass/fail to a letter grade.
->
->
->
->
->
->
->
+* It is possible to change between pass/fail and "for credit" during the semester.  **Check the academic calendar for relevant dates.**
+   * **NOTE:** It's usually possible to change back to "credit" _from_ "pass/fail" about a month later than changing _to_ pass/fail.
+That is, if you are enrolled as pass/fail but are doing well and expect to get a satisfactory grade, you can switch to "credit" relatively late in the semester).

-<span class="tag-links">[#academia](#academia) [#credit](#credit) [#graduate](#graduate) [#needs_review](#needs_review) [#passfail](#passfail) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#credit](#credit) [#graduate](#graduate) [#passfail](#passfail) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/60">Discussions View</a></span>

 ---